Reflections from Alli Neal, Co-founder of Revved Up Kids

 - From the beginning, I would have labeled all body parts with their correct labels.
 When they were babies learning body parts, we used "va-jay-jay" and "peeper" as our nicknames for private parts; I now know how wrong that was.
 Children need the real names and they need to be comfortable using them.
 That's about disclosure, and about shame.
 If a parent is unable to use the real name, or have a candid conversation about private parts, the child will perceive that there is shame attached to those parts and will be less likely to come to their parent if there is an issue.
 If I had a parenting do-over, penis and vagina would be body parts.

-- From the time they started preschool, I would have been clear that privates are private and no one should see or touch them.
+- From the time they started preschool, I would have been clear that privates are private and no one should see, touch, or photograph them.
 I would have reminded my kids constantly that seeing and touching other people's privates, or having them see or touch yours, is against the rules and if it happens they need to tell a safe adult.
+I would also have told them that no one should take photos or videos of their private body parts.
 If I had a parenting do-over, my kids would have had great clarity about this.

 - When they had play dates and sleepovers, I would have been more vigilant about getting to know EVERYONE in the house.
 Instead, I relied on my brief interactions with the moms of their friends as a barometer about whether that home was safe.
 All too often, sexual abuse is a crime of opportunity, and many times the abuser is in the home of a friend or neighbor.
 If I had a parenting do-over, I would have spent time getting to know those families better.